Bruny Island Trail Running Workshop

 The accommodation was architecturally designed to have as little impact on the site as possible.
 In fact, it has been designed so that it could be easily moved to another site.
 If this were to happen there would be little evidence of the building's footprint.
 We built from Celery Top Pine, supplied by Southern Forest Farm Products, just across the channel from Bruny Island at Garden Island Creek.
 The business has a "no waste policy".
 This means that all the timber used in the construction of our accommodation was salvaged from the southern forests of Tasmania, essentially the timbers left behind as waste in existing forestry coupes.

 Once the accommodation was constructed we began a program to restore the rest of the land to its original state.
 This involved an eradication program for non-native species on the property, as well as a program to re-introduce endemics.
 Eucalyptus viminalis (white gums) have been planted around the property to support and encourage the very rare and threatened endemic bird species -Forty Spotted Pardalote.
 These birds only exist where Eucalyptus viminalis occur and Bruny Island is a stronghold for them.

-Direct bookings only.
-For all enquiries please contact Daniel@taswalkingco.com.au
+- For all enquiries and bookings please contact Daniel@taswalkingco.com.au

 There is one place available for one single guest.
 Single supplements are not available.

 Special Interest Walks - Terms and Conditions